-How to Draw Kermit the Frog with Step-by-Step Pictures
+How to Draw Kermit the Frog VIDEO & Step-by-Step Pictures

 Use the step-by-step drawing instructions below to learn how to draw Kermit the Frog from the Muppets.
 Stay tooned for more tutorials!